litmuschaos/v1-litmus-docs/docs/FAQs.md

 ### Q. How to get the logs of the runner and chaos experiment?

-<b>Ans:</b> Forgetting the logs of runner or chaos experiment use the following command.
+<b>Ans:</b> For getting the logs of runner or chaos experiment use the following command.
-`kubectl logs -f <name of pod> -n <namespace>`
-By running this command you will be able to get the logs of the engine or experiment.
+`kubectl logs -f <name-of-pod> -n <namespace>` by running this command you will be able to get the logs of the engine or experiment.

 ### Q. What is Chaos Engine in Litmus and how to install it manually?